 My little Willowynn stamp isn't small enough for these tiny legs, so I hand-draw my label with my ultra fine waterproof pen.

 Four new cloth dolls (and two pairs of mushrooms) will be available to purchase via my online store from 10am (Sydney time) Thursday 15 December.
 Each doll comes with her own cloak, handmade cardboard gift box and certificate of authenticity.
-Prices start at AUD$280 + postage.
+Prices range between AUD$280 - AUD$340 + postage.

 There are four little cloth dolls on my work table, that are almost finished.
 I'm just making some finishing touches to their cloaks and little boots.
 All four dolls will be available to purchase via my online shop from 10am (Sydney daylight savings time), Thursday 15th December.
 I'll also have two pairs of my mushroom hanging ornaments available to purchase online from Thursday as well.